dualcube/moowoodle/readme.txt

 * 🖼️ Effortlessly sync Moodle course images to your WordPress.[PRO]
 * 🔄 Sync users in real-time between Moodle and WordPress.[PRO]
 * ✍️ Specify the user information (Username, Password, First Name, Last Name) for synchronization.
 [PRO]

+## ✌️ MooWoodle is the smart choice for:
+*🎓 Educators and institutions already using Moodle who want to leverage WordPress to reach a broader audience.
+*🛒 Site owners who prefer WooCommerce for eCommerce but still rely on Moodle for course delivery.
+*🔧 Developers and agencies looking to offer powerful WordPress Moodle integration for client projects.

 ## ➡️ Key Features
 Explore the powerful features that make MooWoodle the ideal bridge between Moodle WordPress.
 From course integration to user sync between WordPress Moodle and WooCommerce support—everything you need to manage and sell courses effortlessly.